GanJiayu/Capgemini_DataCamp2020_Group3/README.md

 - [x] Bonus reward (build 2 functions):
      * One that takes a corpus of raw text and creates a new corpus with cleaned and lemmatized text
      * One that takes a corpus (or a dataframe text column) and creates a WordCloud from it
-- [ ] Create sets of KPI (both evident and shadow) you may collect from available open information (the idea is to anticipate what you'll present on the fourth session for the client meeting simulation)
+- [x] Create sets of KPI (both evident and shadow) you may collect from available open information (the idea is to anticipate what you'll present on the fourth session for the client meeting simulation)

-# Week3 homework:
+# Session3 homework:

 To practice what we learnt today, for next session, you’ll have to :